-TL;DR – A sleep calculator is helpful to determine your optimal sleep and wake-up times by setting the time of complete sleep cycles.
+TL;DR – A sleep calculator helps determine your optimal sleep and wake-up times by setting the time of complete sleep cycles.
 It also helps you avoid waking up in the middle of a sleep cycle, which can cause sleep inertia and grogginess.

 How much sleep do you get every night, on average?

-According to a Manulife Philippines survey, we are a sleep-deprived generation and a country with an average sleep of only six and a half hours, ranking us 4th in the world’s most sleep-deprived countries.
+According to a Manulife Philippines survey, we are a sleep-deprived generation and a country with an average sleep of only six and a half hours, ranking us 4th in the world when it comes to sleep deprivation.

 In connection to our sleeplessness, the Philippines is also among the world’s leading users of mobile phones and social media.
 Coincidence?
 Maybe not.

-It is widely known that blue light coming from electronic devices like our smartphones can drastically affect our circadian rhythm, which leads to difficulties in sleeping and, in turn, less sleep.
+It is widely known that blue light from electronic devices like smartphones can drastically affect our circadian rhythm, leading to trouble falling asleep and, in turn, less sleep.

 As a result of our lack of enough sleep, our overall health can suffer in the long run.
 We can become physically weaker and our mental capacity faulty when we don’t get enough sleep.

-The goal is to get an average of four to six sleep cycles or around eight hours of sleep, but with so many things keeping us busy, such as work and studies, we sometimes take rest for granted.
+The goal is to get an average of four to six sleep cycles or around eight hours of sleep every night, but with so many things keeping us busy, such as work and studies, we sometimes take rest for granted.

-Remember that sleeping early is a habit, so we need to build it slowly.
+Remember that sleeping early is a habit, so we must build it slowly.

-I recently discovered the use of a sleep calculator by Thomas Frank from one of his YouTube videos.
+I discovered the sleep calculator through one of Thomas Frank’s YouTube videos.
 He mentioned that it is essential to complete sleep cycles to avoid the state of grogginess in the morning, also referred to as sleep inertia.

-There are several websites and apps that can compute your waking time or sleep time.
-The one that I commonly use is this.
-It even detects sleep cycles, sounds, and snoring.
+Several websites and mobile apps can compute your waking time or sleep time, but I use this one.
+It can even detect sleep cycles, sounds, and snoring.

 How to use a sleep calculator?